This Persian saffron rice recipe combines sweet and savory flavors with fragrant rice. Make this recipe tonight as a delicious side for any meal.

 - 3 oz dried apricots coarsely chopped, quartered

-- 1 tsp salt and white pepper (See recipe instructions)
+- 1 teaspoon salt and white pepper (See recipe instructions)

 - Rinse the rice well under running cold water, then put the rice in a large bowl, cover it with lukewarm water and stir in 2 tablespoons of salt.
 Allow to soak for 1 to 2 hours.
 Drain and rinse again.